ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     If off, we are effectively reduced to a using Hartree multi-electron wavefunctions rather than Slater determinants.

+**NONUNIFORMRANDEXCITS** [**NOSYMGEN** | **CYCLETHRUORBS**]
+    Default false.

+    These are new excitation generators, currently only interfaced with the parallel FCIMC algorithm.
+They are generated with normalised probability, but not uniformly.
+    They scale well however at O[N].
+NOSYMGEN means that spatial symmetry will not be considered when generating the excitations and cyclethruorbs indicates that only orbitals which are allowed will be randomly selected, although this involves an O[M] loop over the basis and is marginaly slower, but will not need to redraw forbidden orbitals many times.
+This may be useful for small basis-set sizes with high symmetry.

 **FAST-EXCITGEN**  [ **OFF** ]
     Default on.
 Temporary flag [ AJWT 2008/09/22 ]
     Used to indicate that if an Abelian symmetry group is present